UMANGTEK/PCB_Designs/CanSat2023/README.md

 All the sensors used in the computer were pre fabricated, hence I did not consider the impedence while designing and worked with the default parameters.
 I had started working on this PCB by the end of 1-1 and wasn't aware with importance of trace width and kept an arbitary value of 0.5 mm for all connections.

-Both the PCB's are a 2 - Layered PCB
+Both the PCB's are a 2 - Layered PCB, designed on free version of EAGLE software.